JustinMCode/my-smarthome-app/web/js/calendar/views/README.md

 #### Initialization Functions
 - **constructor(core)** - Initializes view manager with core reference and empty collections for views and containers
 - **init()** - Main initialization method that sets up containers, views, event listeners, and initial view state
-- **initializeContainers()** - Finds and stores DOM containers for month, week, and agenda views using selectors
+- **initializeContainers()** - Finds and stores DOM containers for month and week views using selectors
-- **initializeViews()** - Creates view instances for month, week, and agenda views and stores them in views Map
+- **initializeViews()** - Creates view instances for month and week views and stores them in views Map
 - **setupViewButtonListeners()** - Sets up event listeners for view switching buttons and keyboard navigation

 #### View Management Functions